Rising unemployment is likely to push many people to consider working for themselves so that they can make ends meet.

 While pensions can appear complicated, you shouldn’t let this put you off saving, as they can be crucial in allowing you to lead the retirement you’ve worked so hard for.

 The downside of using a financial advisor is that they come at a cost.
 Whilst research has shown that a financial advisor will often make you more money than they cost, especially over long time periods, that is not always going to be the case.
 If you don’t think your pension will be big enough to make a financial advisor cost-effective, then it might be worth speaking to a few stakeholder pension providers who will be able to talk you through the steps required to get started so you can make your own decision.
 Alternatively, if you’re comfortable going it alone, you might want to consider a ready-made pension from a robo-adviser.
-Learn more about how robo advice services work here.
+Learn more about how robo advice services work in our article What is robo-advice?

 The most important thing is to not put off thinking about your pension, and remember it’s never too late to start saving – pension contributions can still benefit from tax relief until you reach the age of 75.